 If you'll be spending a lot of time outside, look for polarized sunglasses.
 These lenses remove a lot of glare, just make sure you don't check your phone with them on!

-This is an updated tip that I've recently discovered in the last few months.
 Obviously you're on vacation and might want to have a drink or two...or five!
 I'm one of those people who can't pass up a good wine tasting, especially when I'm visiting a place like Burgundy.
+I take these Wine Wands from Pure Wine.
+They remove the sulfites and histamines, without touching the flavor of your wine.

 Although skeptical, I used it on red wine for our last trip to California and did not even have that fuzzy headed feeling I normally get.
 Typically I have to stick with biodynamic wines to even have a chance at feeling normal, but these give me a little more freedom.
-(Because I had such great success with WineWands, they are giving readers 15% off right now with code thedizzycook)
+(Because I had such great success with WineWands, they are giving readers 20% off right now with code SAVE20)

 Enjoy Your Trip